-Also in this stream, are the following excellent retreat centers:
+Also in this stream, are the following excellent retreat centers, organized by region:

 - Insight Retreat Center, in Santa Cruz, California, offers a full retreat schedule across the year and is completely donation-based.
 It’s probably my top recommendation overall for Insight Meditation retreats in the country.